favicon

 🫀 Blood clots: cardiac ultrasound can help detect blood clots in the heart chambers, which can be dangerous to health.

-🫀 Heart pumping problems: cardiac ultrasound can help diagnose problems with heart function, such as heart failure, cardiomyopathy, and more.
+🫀 Heart pumping problems: cardiac ultrasound can help diagnose problems with heart function, such as heart failure, cardiomyopathy, and many others.

-Is this an invasive test?
+Is it an invasive examination?

 During the examination, the patient lies on his back and a gel is applied to his chest.